 If reporting pothole damage in south-west Scotland, you need to call Amey on 0800 521 660.
 Alternatively, if reporting a pothole in the north or south-east of the country, call Bear Scotland on 0800 028 1414.

 To report a pothole in Wales, request a form from the Traffic Wales website, or call 0300 123 1213.

 In Northern Ireland, the Department for Infrastructure (DfI Roads) maintains the roads.
 Report any potholes by downloading a form from the NI Direct website.

 The exact amount of compensation you will receive is not fixed and will vary from council to council.

-The typical amount awarded for a successful claim ranges from £300 to £500, though some claims may only get a percentage of the overall costs covered.
+The typical amount awarded for a successful claim ranges from £300 to £500, though some claims may only get a percentage of the overall costs of the repairs covered.

 In addition to this, while it may take a matter of weeks for some claims to be processed, other motorists could face months of waiting for the outcome of a claim for compensation.

 While it may not be possible to fully protect your vehicle from pothole damage, paying attention to the road and driving carefully can help reduce the risks.